tamari92/kf2-tournament/guidelines.md

 - There is an initial deadline of **24 hours** for the first team (determined by the rules below) to make their ban after the initial call.

 #### 3.3.1a - One Map To Play
-When there is **one map** to be played, the following procedures are followed:
+When there is **one map** to be played, the following procedures are in effect:
 - 3 Maps in round Map Pool
 - Each Captain bans 1 Map, leaving 1 Map to be played
 - The team that is the lower/weaker seed bans first

 #### 3.3.1b - Two Maps To Play
-When there are **two maps** to be played, the following procedures are followed:
+When there are **two maps** to be played, the following procedures are in effect:
 - 4 Maps in round Map Pool
 - Each Captain bans 1 Map, leaving 2 Maps to be played.
 The order to play the maps is determined by a coin toss
 - Ban order is determined by a coin toss, with the higher/stronger seed calling the toss